EuclidProtocol/docs/docs/Architecture Overview/Automated-Market-Makers.md

 ### Limitations

-Currently a CPMM pool relies solely on the assets in the pool smart contract in order to calculate the price and the slippage of the transaction.
+Currently, a CPMM pool relies solely on the assets in the pool smart contract in order to calculate the price and the slippage of the transaction.
 This creates what we call an **_inefficient_** market, since the smart contract does not have access to all the market information outside of its own component.

-This means that although \$20,000,000 of liquidity can exist outside of a smart contract for this pair across the blockchain, if the pair has \$200 of liquidity, the slippage and inefficient pricing makes it unusable.
+This means that although \$20,000,000 of liquidity can exist outside of a smart contract for this pair across the blockchain, if the pair has \$200 of liquidity, the slippage and inefficient pricing make it unusable.

 ### Euclid's Solution

-Euclid aggregates liquidity from multiple CPMM pools across various blockchains, creating a unified pool for each token pair.
-This significantly increases the depth of liquidity, reducing slippage and enabling more efficient trading.
+Euclid aggregates liquidity from multiple token reserves across various blockchains, creating a unified pool for each token pair.
+This significantly increases the depth of liquidity, reduces slippage, and enables more efficient trading.

 #### Example
-Assuming Euclid is connected to just 2 pools each having 100 X and 100 Y tokens, the same trader mentioned above would get the following for the same transaction on an exchange using the Euclid layer:
+Assuming Euclid is connected to just 2 pools, each having 100 X and 100 Y tokens, the same trader mentioned above would get the following for the same transaction on an exchange using the Euclid layer:

 $$ x \cdot y = k $$